getCompass/userbot/README.md

 ### `POST /command/getList`

-The method for getting a bot command list.<br>
+The method for getting bot command list.<br>
-URL for the request: `https://userbot.getcompass.com/api/v2/command/getList`
+URL for the request: `https://userbot.getcompass.com/api/v3/command/getList`

 Parameters are **not required** to be sent in the request body.

-The method's response will return the `request_id` of the request that is executed asynchronously.
-The result of the execution can be received by using the [/request/get](#post-requestget) method.<br>
 The result of the method is:<br>
 command_list (array) — bot command list.

-<details><summary>The example of the request</summary>
+<details><summary>The example of the request execution result</summary>

 ```json5
 {